saintpaul/lazyfill/README.md

 ### Common

 Each future component is placed on the page using a placeholder.

-This placeholder will contain a list of attributes passed onto LazyFill modules.

-**defer: **
-Every component can receive a `defer` attribute.
-Deferred components will be always loaded after the `onload` event.
+Eager component are loaded after `DOMContentLoaded` and before `onload`.
+Lazy components are loaded as soon as they might become visible on the screen.

+Media queries are evaluated from right to left, with the first matching being used.

+List of placeholder attributes common to all modules:

+- **sources:** the sources for each media queries

-**media-queries: ** A component can override the page global media queries.
+- **media-queries:** A component can override the page global media queries.

-**sources: ** the sources for each media queries
+- **defer:** deferred components will be always loaded after the `onload` event.

 ### Images